derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 Below, I predominantly focus on Denoising Diffusion Probabilistic Model, and both image compression and conditioning on text are out of scope of this blog series.

-I start with a brief introduction (see below), where I draw an **obvious** connection with a physical diffusion process.
-Then proceed with [Statistical Foundations]({% post_url 2024-12-31-DDPM-Stat-Founds %}) section, where latent variables - key hidden factors controlling our data characteristics - are introduced and searched for using Variational Inference (VI).
-Within the VI framework we optimize for approximate probabilities allowing for latent-to-data translation - essential procedure for generative models, which are discussed in the following section.
-We briefly touch Variational Autoencoders, and through Hierarchical VAEs work our way up to MHVAEs, which are a close DDPMs sibling.
-At this point all the builiding blocks are described and I proceed with DDPMs.
+I start with a brief introduction (below), where I draw an **obvious** connection with a physical diffusion process.
+We then proceed with [Statistical Foundations]({% post_url 2024-12-31-DDPM-Stat-Founds %}) chapter, where latent variables - key hidden factors controlling our data characteristics - are introduced and searched for using Variational Inference (VI)$$^*$$.
+Within the VI framework, we optimize for approximate probabilities, which statistically relate data and latents, thus enabling data generation/reconstruction by generative models, discussed in the following section.
+We discuss VAEs, and through Hierarchical VAEs (HVAEs) work our way up to Markovian HVAEs, which are a close DDPM sibling with encoders and decoders operating on latent hierarchies with dependence on the previous latent level only.
+With all the building blocks described, we proceed with DDPMs.
+First, we focus on a single forward (noising) and reverse (de-noising) diffusion operators.
+We then formulate an objective function to optimize the reverse process as a whole.
-First discuss forward and reverse transitions separately.
-Then we formyulate and simplify the objective function for learning DDPMs finally condesing it to a noise estimation formulation.
-Brief summary of the the series follows.
-Notations are provided in the Appendix A.
+Finally, we condense the objective function to a 'simple' noise estimation problem.
+Brief summary of the series follows.
+Notations are provided in [Appendix A]({% post_url 2024-12-31-DDPM-AppendixA %}).

-..(as of February 2025 this is when the published material ends)..
-Generative modeling section follows, where we remind ourselves about VAEs, and expand
+_$$^*$$as of February 2025 this is when the published material ends._
-I describe notations and briefly outline a connection with Variational Inference framework.
-Descriptions of forward and reverse diffusion operators follow.
-Finally, I summarize key steps for objective function derivation. splitting into sections - which are easy which are hard

 Let me introduce someone special before proceeding - meet ink-tolerant Gold Fish Emma.
 She greatly helps us in the 'Basic Intuition' section, where without her we would lose track of the potential reverse trajectories.
-Emma also accompanies us throughout the blog series asking for clarifications where necessary and overall holding me accountable.
+Emma also accompanies us throughout the blog series, asks for clarifications, where necessary and, overall, holds me accountable.
 Regarding her presence in a tank with ink - no worries, she is ink tolerant and in fact enjoys changing colors temporarily.
 Also the diffusion processes we consider are slow, which means the water temperature is very comfortable for her (see the relation between diffusion speed and temperature below).